 The Board of Directors of Parques Reunidos oversees climate-related issues within the Group at their recurring meetings, which are held on approximately a monthly basis.
-The relevant climate-related issues for each period are addressed in the update on Environmental, Social, and Governance (ESG) matters provided by the Chief HSE and Sustainability Officer (CSO).
+The relevant climate-related issues for each period are addressed in the Environmental, Social, and Governance (ESG) update provided by the Chief HSE and Sustainability Officer (CSO).
 The ESG update is one of the permanent items from these meetings' agenda.
+Climate-related issues discussed in these meetings include items related to the Climate Transition Plan, such as assessing progress updates, overseeing key decarbonization projects and approving any proposed modifications to the Climate Transition Plan, including the associated resources (Capex and Opex).

-In addition to the recurring Board of Directors meetings, the member of the Board of Directors designated as Sustainability Leader and the CSO lead the ESG Steering Committee meetings, which are held twice a year with the participation of the Executive Committee members and shareholder representatives.
-The focus of the ESG Steering Committee is exclusively on sustainability-related topics, including climate-related issues.
+In addition to the recurring Board of Directors meetings, the member of the Board of Directors designated as Sustainability Leader and the CSO lead the Sustainability (ESG) Steering Committee meetings, which are held twice a year with the participation of the Executive Committee members and shareholder representatives.
+The focus of the Sustainability (ESG) Steering Committee is exclusively on sustainability-related topics, including an extended discussion on issues related to the Climate Transition Plan oversight and implementation progress.